afissegalaad/MongoManager/README.md

 * **Cluster:** A group of shards that manages scalability and replication.
 * **Shard:** A group of nodes dedicated to a data subset.
 Each shard manages it's own replication.
 All shards together provide horizontal scalability to MongoDB.
 * **Chunk:** Defines a range of data based on the key value.
 Each shard is in charge of a group of chunks.
-If a chunk grows to big it is split into two chunks, this is called migration.
+If a chunk grows too big it is split into two chunks, this is called migration.
 * **Primary:** Is the entry node of a shard.
 It supports all read and write operations.
 Furthemore, the primary node is the only one that supports write operations in a shard.
 * **Secondary:** Is the node providing replication to the shard (i.e. to MongoDB).
 It supports only write operation.